IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 ### Procedure

-1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
+1. On the collector, go to `Setup` > `Tools and Views` > `Configure Universal Connector`.
-2. First enable the Universal Guardium connector, if it is disabled already.
+2. Enable the universal connector if it is disabled.
-3. Click Upload File and select the downloaded .jar jdbc driver file.
-After it is uploaded, click OK.
+3. Click `Upload File` and select the downloaded .jar jdbc driver file.
+After it is uploaded, click `OK`.
-4. Click Upload File and select the offline [logstash-offline-plugins-7.12.1.zip](SnowflakeOverJbdcPackage/Snowflake/logstash-offline-plugins-7.12.1.zip) plug-in.
-After it is uploaded, click OK.
+4. Click `Upload File` and select the offline [logstash-offline-plugins-7.12.1.zip](SnowflakeOverJbdcPackage/Snowflake/logstash-offline-plugins-7.12.1.zip) plug-in.
+After it is uploaded, click `OK`.
 5. Click the Plus sign to open the Connector Configuration dialog box.
-6. Type a name in the Connector name field.
+6. Type a name in the `Connector name` field.
 7. Update the input section to add the details from the [snowflakeJDBC.conf](snowflakeJDBC.conf) file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 8. Update the filter section to add the details from the [snowflakeJDBC.conf](snowflakeJDBC.conf)  file filter section, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 9. The "type" fields should match in the input and the filter configuration section.
 This field should be unique for
 every individual connector added.
-10. If using two jdbc plug-ins on same machine , the last_run_metadata_path file name should be different. <br />
+10. If you are using two JDBC plug-ins on same machine, the `last_run_metadata_path` file name should be different.
     **NOTE: For moderate to large amounts of data, include pagination to facilitate the audit and to avoid out of memory errors.
-Use the parameters below in the input section when using a JDBC connector, and remove the concluding semicolon ';' from the jdbc statement:**<br />
+Use the parameters below in the input section when using a JDBC connector, and remove the concluding semicolon ';' from the JDBC statement:**
     ```text
     jdbc_paging_enabled => true
     jdbc_page_size => 1000
     ```
-11. Click Save.
+11. Click `Save`.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
     After it is validated, it appears in the Configure Universal Connector page.

-## 5. JDBC Load Balancing Configuration,
+## 5. JDBC load-balancing configuration,
 1. For Query auditing,
-   * The load could be distributed between two machines based on Even and Odd value of `EXECUTION_TIME`.
+   * the load can be distributed between two machines based on the even and the odd values of `EXECUTION_TIME`.
    * **Procedure**,
-     * On First G Machine, in input section for JDBC Plugin update `statement` field in the first jdbc block where `"event_type" => "login_success"` found inside the `add_field` section like below,
+     * In the input section for the JDBC plug-in on the first G machine,  update the `statement` field in the first JDBC block where
+       `"event_type" => "login_success"` is found inside the `add_field` section, as below.
        ```text
         SELECT
               QH.DATABASE_NAME as DATABASE_NAME,QH.SESSION_ID as SESSION_ID,